Licence to Occupy Commercial Premises

 This agreement is a fairly short and simple contract.
 It is ideal for short term commercial lets of up to twelve months.
 It can cover a longer period if you want to maintain a flexible arrangement with your tenant.
 If you want a longer fixed period than 12 months, then use a lease (and ensure you contract out of the Landlord and Tenant Act 1954).

-In a licence to occupy you are not offering exclusive rights of occupation to the licensee.
-That means that you as the landlord can enter or use the property at any time as the business tenant.
+In a licence to occupy, you are not offering exclusive rights of occupation to the licensee.
+That means that you, as the landlord, can enter, or use, parts of the property at any time.

 This type of licence agreement is ideal for the situation where: